juxt/astro-website/src/pages/blog/clojurescript-native-apps-2021.md

 - All React Native/Expo code would be written in JavaScript (or Typescript)

-Because React Native comes with its own bundler, I was able to import my `.tsx` components using `js/require` like so:
+Because React Native comes with its own bundler, I was able to `.tsx` components using `js/require` like so:

 ```clojure